chomnr/simpleblog/README.md

 ![SimpleBlogBanner](https://github.com/okjlez/SimpleBlog/blob/master/Web/blob/ReadMeLogo.png?raw=true)
 ----------------------------------------------------------------
+## About
+SimpleBlog is a blog system written in C# using Blazor Server, LINQ & Postgres

 ## Getting started
 You can run SimpleBlog locally using `Docker`.
 Or you can build it straight from GitHub and run it using ISS Express.